rohitbrk/Web-HTML5-CSS3-JS/README.md

 # Web

-<div>Internet - Network of computers which can transfer data to each other.</div>
+<div>Internet - Network of computers.
+The computers can share data among them.</div>
 <div>Web - Web (World Wide Web), a subset of the Internet consisting of the pages that can be accessed by a Web browser.<div>

 <div>Data can be anything such as plain strings, form data, multimedia (images, videos etc) etc.</div>